estevaofon/angry-birds-python/README.md

 ![Alt text](/resources/images/angry-birds-image.png?raw=true "angry-birds")

-Requirements: Python 2 or 3 + Pygame
+Requirements: Python 2 or 3 + Pygame + Pymunk

+Both Pygame and Pymunk can be installed with pip `pip install pymunk pygame`

 ### To play

 1. Download the zip file or clone the project.
 2. Open the src folder.
 3. Run main.py.